xiaohunying/notes/kubernetes/README.md

 ![pod](images/k8s_pod.png)

+A pod is a group of one or more containers, with shared storage/network, and a specification for how to run the containers.
+A pod’s contents are always co-located and co-scheduled, and run in a shared context.
+A pod models an application-specific “logical host” - it contains one or more application containers which are relatively tightly coupled

 - A pod can have one or more containers.
 All containers in pod share the pod environment.
 - Pod is the smallest/atomic unit of scheduling.
 - Pod is scheduled on nodes.